FbF/Laravel-Youtube/README.md

     $youtubeVideoId = Youtube::upload($data);

-where `$data` is in the format of Input::all() when submitting a form like the one in `views/example.blade.php`
+where `$data` is in the format of `Input::all()` when submitting a form like the one in `src/views/example.blade.php`.

-See the example in Route::post('youtube-upload-example', function() {...}) in the `src/routes.php` file
+See the example in `Route::post('youtube-upload-example', function() {...})` in the `src/routes.php` file.

 ## Authentication

-The config several settings, all except the access_token are required in order to get the access_token.
-To get the values for these settings, you need to register your app with the <a href="https://cloud.google.com/console">Google Developers Console</a>
+The config file contains several settings, all except the access_token are required in order to get the access_token.
+To get the values for these settings, you need to register your app with the
+<a href="https://cloud.google.com/console">Google Developers Console</a>.

 Create a project, give it a name and an ID, but to be honest, it doesn't really matter what these are as no one else will ever see them.